 - A. The use of airway interventions is limited by certification skill level, and requires annual maintenance and testing completion. - B. This policy is to be used when identifying need for airway, breathing or ventilation support, with a current or impending issue. - C. Endotracheal intubation is the preferred method of airway management in adults who are suffering from respiratory arrest or failure.
 In pediatric patients Bag Valve Mask (BVM) ventilation is the preferred method of airway management. - 1.
-Pediatric patients for the purposes of airway management are able to be measured by pediatric length-based tape (or equivalent).
-If the patient is greater than the length of the pediatric length-based tape, which corresponds to approximately 40 kg, the patient can generally fall under adult airway management, as clinically determined to be appropriate by the managing provider. - D. BLS personnel may use OPAs/NPAs (oropharyngeal airways and nasopharyngeal airways) but the use endotracheal or esophageal/tracheal double lumen airway devices (ETDLA) is reserved for ALS personnel, or those with specialized certification. - E. Any patient undergoing an airway procedure should have the maximum level of monitoring present including: - 1.
+Pediatric patients for the purposes of airway management are able to be measured by pediatric length-based tape.
+If the patient is greater than the length of the pediatric length-based tape, which corresponds to approximately 40 kg. - D. BLS personnel may use OPAs/NPAs (oropharyngeal airways and nasopharyngeal airways) but the use endotracheal or esophageal/tracheal double lumen airway devices (ETDLA) is reserved for ALS personnel, or those with specialized certification. - E. Any patient undergoing an airway procedure should have the maximum level of monitoring present including: - 1.
 Pulse oximetry and frequent blood pressure measurements - 2.
 ECG tracing and continuous capnography if ALS present - F. Definition: Intubation Attempt An intubation attempt is defined as the introduction of an endotracheal tube or supraglottic airway past the patient's teeth.

 IV.
-Continuous Capnography:
+Continuous Capnography

-- A. Continuous capnography will be used with all supraglottic and BLS airways adjuncts (ALS providers). - B. If a supraglottic airway is placed by a BLS provider with specialized certification, every

-- attempt should be made to enlist ALS provider support and end-tidal carbon dioxide (EtCO2) confirmation, as soon as possible.
-If a BLS provider recognizes a patient will require airway intervention, ALS should be requested prior to airway intervention when possible, and as soon as the need is recognized. - C. Continuous capnography will be used to confirm every presumed successful intubation regardless of the provider's confidence of placement.
+- A. Continuous capnography will be used with all supraglottic and BLS airways adjuncts (ALS providers). - B. Continuous capnography will be used to confirm every presumed successful intubation regardless of the provider's confidence of placement.
 After application of the capnography sensor/device the provider will ventilate the patient.
 If there is development of a continuous capnography waveform then the placement of the endotracheal tube can be confirmed.
-The target range will be between 35-45 mmHg, in patients with a pulse, while providing adequate ventilation. - D. If continuous capnography cannot be confirmed, presume misplacement of intubation, and remove ETT.
-Troubleshooting of the EtCO2 device is allowed if the suspicion is high for device failure rather than skill failure.
-Troubleshooting of the device should take < 1 minute.
-If EtCO2 is still not visualized, presume misplacement and proceed as listed above.
+The target range will be between 35-45 mmHg, in patients with a pulse, while providing adequate ventilation. - C. If continuous capnography cannot be confirmed, presume misplacement of intubation, and remove ETT.